bruceharrison1984/fake-salesforce-remote-objects/readme.md

 - Only one jsNamespace is allowed for *all* `apex:remoteObject` elements
   - More than one namespace will result in an error
   - If you do not define a namespace, it is set to the Salesforce default of `SObjectModel`
-    - For simplicity and brevity, it is easist to not define any namespaces and use the default
+    - For simplicity and brevity, it is easiest to not define any namespaces and use the default
 - `apex:remoteObjectModel` should have their fields declared in the fields attribute, not in individual `apex:remoteObjectField`
   - Objects must have at least one field declared, otherwise an error will occur
   - Functions are automatically generated based on the Name.
 This is inline with the offical API